Misfolded Proteins in Alzheimer's and Parkinson's Diseases

 The disease is characterized by tangles of misfolded beta-amyloid proteins (or more accurately, protein fragments) in the brain.
 These tangles form around the nerve cells, or neurons, and are known as plaques.
 A second brain protein called tau also becomes misfolded and tangled during Alzheimer's disease.
 Tau tangles form inside the neurons.

 The misfolded proteins have altered properties and can't function properly.
 Brain neurons die and the patient develops progressive memory loss and behaviour problems.
-At the moment, Alzheimer's disease is always fatal, though some people who have the disease live for a long time.
+At the moment, Alzheimer's disease is fatal, though some people who have the disease live for many years after a diagnosis.

-For some time it wasn't clear whether the misfolded proteins in the brain were the cause of Alzheimer's disease or a consequence of the disease.
+For some time, it wasn't clear whether the misfolded proteins in the brain were the cause of Alzheimer's disease or a consequence of the disease.
 Now there is enough evidence for researchers to conclude that the altered proteins are most likely the cause of Alzheimer's.
-A major question that is still bring investigated is why the misfolded proteins develop.
+A major question that is still bring investigated is why the proteins misfold.
 Another question that needs to be answered is which of the two protein deposits is responsible—or most responsible—for the disease.
 At least some researchers currently think that the tau tangles are more important.

 Misfolded Proteins in Alzheimer's Disease